-- Reference desk: The place in the library where you can ask a librarian for help.
+- Reference & Information desk: The place in the library where you can ask a librarian for help.
 (See “Librarian.”)

 - Research guide: An online or paper list of resources or instructions that will help you complete your research for a particular class, assignment, or topic.

 - Research topic: What your research is about.

 - Resources: Materials and tools that lead you to information sources.
 (See “Source.”)

 - Scholarly journal: A periodical written for students, teachers, researchers, or other professionals in a particular field.
 (See “Periodicals” and “Academic journal.”)

 - Source: A book, article, person, website, or other place from which you get information.